postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 In the steps below, you will use the Postman app's proxy feature to inspect HTTP communication going to and from a phone.
 To get started, make sure your computer and phone are connected to the same local wireless network.

 ### Step 1: Enable the proxy

+> You can't use the Postman proxy with [Postman for web](/docs/getting-started/installation-and-updates/#web-limitations).
+Make sure you've installed the [Postman desktop app](/docs/getting-started/installation-and-updates/).

 To begin, start the proxy inside Postman: